 Wichita State University students are invited to apply for paid internships, which offer valuable experience in the everyday workings of a university art museum.
 These internships offer students invaluable experiential learning that is informative on both intellectual and practical levels.
 Tasks may include assisting with research for exhibitions, cataloging works of art, helping with publicity, participating in exhibition installations, working on programs, and giving exhibition tours.
 Internships for course credit in fulfillment of curricular requirements are available in coordination with many academic departments.
+Interns can earn up to $2,500 per semester.

 Ulrich internships are made possible through the Stev Overstreet Ulrich Museum of Art Internship Fund, which supports three paid student internships.
 Additional funding is provided by The Kouri Museum Assistantship and the WSU Student Government Association.